 The Mustard Seed

 Like FRAA, you can do crafts here as well as browse and shop.
 This creative hub is designed as a community and visitor gathering place for sharing artistic pursuits.
 They also wrap culinary and cultural explorations into their event calendar.
-The Mustard Seed has online shopping and "Take & Create" kits too... so if you, or the kids, or both need a little down time after a whirl of coastal activities, retreat to the hotel room with a ready-made project.
+The Mustard Seed will also make customized craft kits for you.

 Oregon Coast Galleries